dhruvp/atari-pong/Readme.md

         g_dict[layer_name] = np.zeros_like(weights[layer_name])
 ```

+We'll need to collect a bunch of observations and intermediate values across the episode and use those to compute the gradient at the end based on the result.
-This sets up initial parameters for RmsProp.
-See [here](http://sebastianruder.com/optimizing-gradient-descent/index.html#rmsprop) for more information.
+This sets up the arrays where we'll collect all that information.

 ```python
     episode_hidden_layer_values, episode_observations, episode_gradient_log_ps, episode_rewards = [], [], [], []
 ```

-We'll need to collect a bunch of observations and intermediate values across the episode and use those to compute the gradient at the end based on the result.
-This sets up the arrays where we'll collect all that information.

 Now that we're done setting up, let's jump in to the main part of our algorithm.